choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 8. Lastly set below.
    It the belt set wrongly on the wheel, tune nodesToWheelsMergeThreshold and nodesToWheelsSplitThreshold.
-   These threshold values decide the timing of merge and unmerge between crawler belt and wheel, which is inner product between crawler belt moving direction and the direction to center of wheel (see below).
+   These threshold values decide the timing of merge and unmerge between track belt and wheel, which is inner product between track belt moving direction and the direction to center of wheel (see below).
    If this value is nearly zero, they are merged or unmerged when the two vectors cross vertically.
-   Actual crawler case wheel has gear and it drives belt.
+   In an actual track mechanism, the wheel has a gear that drives the belt.
    This value can be caluculated as the angle to pull the belt out from the wheel or the angle that the belt departs from the gear.

   .. code-block:: txt